For questions regarding this document, contact Peter Hudson at 301-796-6440 or by email at firstname.lastname@example.org

 Because a declaration of conformity is based on results from testing, we believe you cannot properly submit a declaration of conformity until you have completed the testing the standard describes.
-For more information, please refer to section 514(c)(1)(B) of the Act and the FDA guidance, Use of Standards in Substantial Equivalence Determinations; Final Guidance for Industry and FDA.
+For more information, please refer to section 514(c)(1)(B) of the Act and the FDA guidance, Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices - Guidance for Industry and Food and Drug Administration Staff.

 If it is not clear how you have addressed the risks identified by FDA or additional risks identified through your risk analysis, we may request additional information about aspects of the device’s performance characteristics.
 We may also request additional information if we need it to assess the adequacy of your acceptance criteria.
 (Under 21 CFR 807.87(l), we may request any additional information that is necessary to reach a determination regarding substantial equivalence.)

 As an alternative to submitting an Abbreviated 510(k), you can submit a Traditional 510(k) that provides all of the information and data required under 21 CFR 807.87 and described in this guidance.
 A Traditional 510(k) should include all of your methods, data, acceptance criteria, and conclusions.
 Manufacturers considering certain modifications to their own cleared devices should consider submitting Special 510(k)s.

 The general discussion above applies to any device subject to a special controls guidance document.
 The following is a specific discussion of how you should apply this special controls guidance document to a premarket notification submission for an absorbable Poly(hydroxybutyrate) Surgical Suture Produced by Recombinant DNA Technology.

 The scope of this document is limited to the device described in 21 CFR 878.4494 below, class II, product code NWJ.